WilliamConnatser/pg-toolbox/README.md

 # pg-toolbox

+# WARNING: brand new largely untested package with an unstable API

 Utility functions built on top of the `pg` Postgres database package.
 A couple of them are straight out of the examples in the pg package's [documentation](https://node-postgres.com/), and some are ones I thought would be convenient to have.
 This package exposes a lot of APIs in that package so please refer to that documentation for a lower level understanding of this package.

 - Automatic pool connection